-Becoming a driving can be an incredibly rewarding job, you play a key role in helping pupils towards achieving a milestone moment in their life.
+Becoming a driving instructor can be an incredibly rewarding job.
+You play a key role in helping pupils towards achieving a milestone moment in their life.
 For learners, completing lessons and gaining their driving licence is an immense achievement that many have been working towards for a considerable number of months.

 The role of a driving instructor is a sought-after job and includes several different steps until you become fully qualified.
-Once you have completed your ADI driving instructor training and are fully qualified, it is your choice as to whether you opt for joining a driving school franchise or alternatively, start your own independent driving school.
+Once you have completed your ADI driving instructor training and are fully qualified, it is your choice as to whether you opt for joining a driving school franchise or, alternatively, starting your own independent driving school.

 Why Complete ADI Driving Instructor Training?

 Before booking an ADI training course, you must first ensure that you fit a number of different criteria.
 You must be 21 years of age or older, pass strict DBS checks, have had the full UK driving licence for at least three years and have less than six points on your current licence.
 Health and fitness tests will also be carried out to ensure that you are in a stable state to handle all situations you may be faced with.
 Most ADI instructors will then undergo a standards check provided by the government which assesses their skills and ability to teach well.

 Many individuals are often unsure whether it is worth ditching their current role to become a driving instructor.
 If you fit all of the requirements mentioned above but are still sceptical about the job role, then we’ve devised a list of the main benefits of investing into ADI training.

 There are minimal jobs in which you can choose to work the hours that fit your schedule best with the role of a driving instructor being the primary career path.
 If over the years you have noticed that the regular 9-5 working day does not utilise your time best, then considering ADI training would be a fantastic recommendation.